 No evidence exists to suggest that any infection increases the risk of MDS and it cannot be passed to other people.

-About one in five (20%) of MDS patients have no signs or symptoms and are often diagnosed by chance as a result of a routine blood test.
-Low levels of healthy blood cells cause the main symptoms of MDS.
+About one in five (20%) MDS patients have no signs or symptoms and are often diagnosed by chance as a result of a routine blood test.
+Low levels of blood cells cause the main symptoms of MDS.
 These symptoms include:

 You may not experience any of these symptoms at all.
 It is also worth remembering that these symptoms are often related to other conditions and do not always indicate MDS.

 There are several classification systems for MDS, which are based on the appearance of the bone marrow and the blood cells.
 The newest classification system was developed by the World Health Organisation (WHO) in 2016.

 There are six types of adult MDS in the WHO 2016 system which are: